carwow/engineering_principles/principles.md

     * We practice shared code and project ownership.
 Any team member should be able to work on any project interchangeably and we aim to rotate teams to ensure people have exposure to all parts of the codebase.

 11. __We strive to be informed by data as much as possible__

+    * Whenever taking a decision try to gather some quantitative data.
+If quant is not available use qualitative data.
+If you fail at those two, only then use your guts and experience.

 12. __Healthy conflict__